Auto Loan Glossary

 Enforcing the Truth-In-Lending Act, Regulation Z applies to lenders and requires disclosure of credit terms.

 The approximate value of a used car if sold privately or by a dealership.
 A publication of Kelley Blue Book, Inc. is one of several standard references used to determine the value of used vehicles.
 The value is sometimes called the “Blue Book Value.”
 Blue Books show a wholesale value and a retail value of each vehicle.

 Salvage / Branded Title.

-A title designation used when an insurance company purchases a vehicle that has been severely damaged (i.e., totaled) and then resells the vehicle.
+A title designation used when an insurance company purchases a vehicle that has been severely damaged (i.e., totalled) and then resells the vehicle.
 Each state has different regulations on the sale of salvaged vehicles.
 Wells Fargo Dealer Services does not finance vehicles with salvaged or branded titles.
 Vehicles returned to the manufacturer under the Lemon Law or other similar state laws, will have a branded title.

 When collateral secures the loan.

 Assets or personal property used as collateral to secure a loan.